TVA Distinguished Professor of Energy and Environmental Policy, Baker School

 Phone: 865-974-3825 • Email: email@example.com

-Dr. Charles Sims is the Director of the Center for Energy, Transportation, and Environmental Policy at the Howard H. Baker Jr. School of Public Policy and Public Affairs.
-He also is and Associate Professor the Department of Economics at the University of Tennessee.
+Dr. Charles Sims is the TVA Distinguished Professor of Energy and Environmental Policy and Director of the Center for Energy, Transportation, and Environmental Policy at the Baker School of Public Policy and Public Affairs.
+He is also an Associate Professor in the Department of Economics.
 He attended the University of Tennessee, receiving a Bachelor’s Degree in Forest Resource Management and a Master’s of Science in Forestry, with a minor in Environmental Policy.

 Sims’s research interests center on environmental and natural resource economics with a specific emphasis on the role of risk and uncertainty in natural resource, environmental, and energy policy.
 His past research has investigated issues related to renewable energy adoption, climate change mitigation and adaptation, invasive and endangered species, forest management, and infectious diseases.
 Sims’s work has been published in environmental and natural resource economics journals, agricultural economics journals, general interest economics journals, applied ecology journals, public health journals, and general interest science journals.